-18.(1) Before March 16 in each year after the certification of an assessment roll under section 11, the assessor must notify and recommend correction to the Assessment Review Board of all errors or omissions in the assessment roll, except those errors or omissions corrected under subsection (2) or section 20.

-(2) Before March 16 in each year after the certification of an assessment roll under section 11, the assessor may amend an individual entry in the assessment roll to correct an error or omission, with the consent of the

-(a) holder of the interest in land; and

-(b) the complainant, if the complainant is not the holder.

-(3) Without limiting subsection (1), the assessor must give notice to the Assessment Review Board and recommend correction of the assessment roll in any of the following circumstances:

-(a) because of a change in a holder that occurs before January 1 in a taxation year that is not reflected in the certified assessment roll and that results in

-(i) land or improvements, or both, that were not previously subject to taxation becoming subject to taxation, or

-(ii) land or improvements, or both, that were previously subject to taxation ceasing to be subject to taxation;

-(b) after October 31 and before the following January 1, a manufactured home is moved to a new location or destroyed;

-(c) after October 31 and before the following January 1, a manufactured home is placed on land that has been assessed or the manufactured home is purchased by the holder of land that has been assessed; and

-(d) improvements, other than a manufactured home, that
+- (1) Before March 16 in each year after the certification of an assessment roll under section 11, the assessor must notify and recommend correction to the Assessment Review Board of all errors or omissions in the assessment roll, except those errors or omissions corrected under subsection (2) or section 20. - (2) Before March 16 in each year after the certification of an assessment roll under section 11, the assessor may amend an individual entry in the assessment roll to correct an error or omission, with the consent of the - (a) holder of the interest in land; and - (b) the complainant, if the complainant is not the holder. - (3) Without limiting subsection (1), the assessor must give notice to the Assessment Review Board and recommend correction of the assessment roll in any of the following circumstances: - because of a change in a holder that occurs before January 1 in a taxation year that is not reflected in the certified assessment roll and that results in - (i) land or improvements, or both, that were not previously subject to taxation becoming subject to taxation, or - (ii) land or improvements, or both, that were previously subject to taxation ceasing to be subject to taxation; - (b) after October 31 and before the following January 1, a manufactured home is moved to a new location or destroyed; - (c) after October 31 and before the following January 1, a manufactured home is placed on land that has been assessed or the manufactured home is purchased by the holder of land that has been assessed; and - (d) improvements, other than a manufactured home, that

-(i) are substantially damaged or destroyed after October 31 and before the following January 1, and

-(ii) cannot reasonably be repaired or replaced before the following January 1.

-(4) Except as provided in section 19, or pursuant to an order of a court of competent jurisdiction, the assessor must not make any amendments to the assessment roll after March 31 of the current taxation year.

-(5) Where the assessment roll is amended under subsection (1), the assessor must mail an amended Assessment Notice to every person named in the assessment roll in respect of the interest in land affected.
+- (i) are substantially damaged or destroyed after October 31 and before the following January 1, and - (ii) cannot reasonably be repaired or replaced before the following January 1. - (4) Except as provided in section 19, or pursuant to an order of a court of competent jurisdiction, the assessor must not make any amendments to the assessment roll after March 31 of the current taxation year. - (5) Where the assessment roll is amended under subsection (1), the assessor must mail an amended Assessment Notice to every person named in the assessment roll in respect of the interest in land affected.

-Supplementary Assessment Roll
+19. Supplementary Assessment Roll

-19.(1) If, after the certification of the revised assessment roll or where there is no revised assessment roll, after March 31, the assessor finds that any interest in land the assessor must assess the interest in land on a supplementary assessment roll, or further supplementary assessment roll, in the same manner that it should have been assessed on the current assessment roll, provided that a supplementary assessment roll under this section must not be prepared after December 31 of the taxation year in which the assessment roll certified under section 11 applies.
+- If, after the certification of the revised assessment roll or where there is no revised assessment roll, after March 31, the assessor finds that any interest in land - (a) was liable to assessment for the current taxation year, but has not been assessed on the current assessment roll, or - (b) has been assessed for less than the amount for which it was liable to assessment, the assessor must assess the interest in land on a supplementary assessment roll, or further supplementary assessment roll, in the same manner that it should have been assessed on the current assessment roll, provided that a supplementary assessment roll under this section must not be prepared after December 31 of the taxation year in which the assessment roll certified under section 11 applies.